Claire Rayner: Campaigner

-Rayner became president of the Patients Association, and through her extensive charity work and writings was awarded an OBE in 1996 for services to women's health and wellbeing and to health matters.
+Rayner became president of the Patients Association, and through her extensive charity work and writings was appointed OBE in 1996 for services to women's health and wellbeing and to health matters.
 Rayner had a very personal reason for supporting Sense's Older Person campaign, wearing hearing aids in both ears, and also had age-related dry macular degeneration (AMD), a sight loss common in older people.

 Between 1993 and 2002, Rayner was one of the patrons of the Herpes Viruses Association and chaired a Press Briefing in June 1993 aimed at destigmatising genital herpes.
 When tendering her resignation, she cited the fact that she was patron of 60 organisations as the reason for trimming the list.

-Rayner was appointed to UK government committees on health, and resultantly was the author of a chapter in The Future of the NHS.
-Despite being president of the Patients Association, Rayner used private health care. was a member of the Prime Minister's Commission on Nursing; the Labour government's Royal Commission on the Care of the Elderly.
+Rayner was appointed to UK government committees on health, and consequently authored a chapter in The Future of the NHS.
+Despite being president of the Patients Association, Rayner used private health care.
+She was a member of the Labour government's Royal Commission on the Care of the Elderly.
 In 1999, Rayner was appointed to a committee responsible for reviewing the medical conditions at Holloway Prison, London, at the direction of Paul Boateng who was then the Minister for Prisons.
-The recommendations of this committee led to far reaching changes in the provision of medical care within Holloway.
+The recommendations of this committee led to far-reaching changes in the provision of medical care within Holloway.
+She also sat on the Prime Minister's independent commission on nursing and midwifery that published the Front Line Care (Report) in 2010.

 A lifelong Labour Party supporter, she resigned in 2001 and joined the Liberal Democrats in fear of the proposed changes to the NHS from the administration of Prime Minister Tony Blair.
-She was also a prominent supporter of the British republican movement, although admitted her dual standards on accepting her OBE in 1996.
+Rayner was also a prominent supporter of the British republican movement, although admitted her dual standards on accepting her OBE in 1996.

 Rayner was Vice-President (and formerly President) of the British Humanist Association, a Distinguished Supporter of the Humanist Society Scotland and an Honorary Associate of the National Secular Society.
 In the weeks leading up to her death, Rayner had the following to say about Pope Benedict XVI's state visit to the United Kingdom:

 Rayner's position as a patron of the Down's Syndrome Association was promptly terminated in 1995.
 She had queried parents' decision to have a disabled child:

 It was a response to the decision of journalist Dominic Lawson and his wife not to have a test determining the health of the foetus during a pregnancy and thus, following one potential result, rejecting outright the option of a termination.
 It was published shortly after the birth of the couple's disabled daughter.